r3-os/r3/src/constance/src/lib.md

  - **A task context** means the current [thread] pertains to a task.
  - **An interrupt context** means the current thread pertains to an interrupt handler.
+ - **A boot context** means the current thread is a main thread.
+[Startup hooks] allow user code to execute in this context.
  - **A waitable context** means a task context and that [Priority Boost] is inactive.

 [thread]: #threads
+[Startup hooks]: crate::kernel::StartupHook
 [Priority Boost]: #system-states

 <div class="admonition-follows"></div>